evilsocket/opensnitch/wiki/Rules.md

 - You can also block outbound connections to crypto mining pools and malware domains/ips with [blocklists rules](https://github.com/evilsocket/opensnitch/wiki/block-lists).

   One of the common reason to compromise servers is to mine cryptos.
 Denying connections to the mining pools, disrupts the operation.

+- Think also if your web server, database server, etc, needs to establish connections to remote IPs.

+  In some cases, the download of malicious files is executed from common applications: [pg_mem campaign](https://www.aquasec.com/blog/pg_mem-a-malware-hidden-in-the-postgres-processes/)

   **Note** that the default policy should be deny everything unless explicitely allowed.
 But by creating a rule to deny specifically these directories, you can have a place where to monitor these executions.